-You can navigate to a component by selecting the "Go To" icon
+You can navigate to a component by selecting the "Go To" icon in its row.

 As described in the Managing Local Changes section, there are exceptions to which actions are reviewable local changes.
-Additionally, multiple changes to the same property will only appear as one change in the list as the )
+Additionally, multiple changes to the same property will only appear as one change in the list as the changes are determined by diffing the current state of the process group and the saved version of the process group noted in the Show Local Changes dialog.